pdmoerland/SingleCellNotes/README.md

 * [scRNA-tools](https://www.scrna-tools.org/): A catalogue of tools for analysing single-cell RNA sequencing data.
 * A curated [database](https://docs.google.com/spreadsheets/d/1En7-UV0k0laDiIfjFkdn7dggyR7jIk3WH8QgXaMOZF0/edit#gid=0) of of single-cell transcriptomics studies.
 * [Single-cell reading list](https://github.com/gtca/single-cell-reading-list): A curated selection of blog posts and papers on single-cell data analysis.
-* [Single Cell Genomics Day](https://satijalab.org/scgd/): Each year the lag of Rahul Satija organizes a one-day workshop highlighting recent developments in the field.
+* [Single Cell Genomics Day](https://satijalab.org/scgd/): Each year the lab of Rahul Satija organizes a one-day workshop highlighting recent developments in the field.

 ## Courses
 * [Analysis of single cell RNA-seq data](https://scrnaseq-course.cog.sanger.ac.uk/website/index.html): A long-running course from the Cambridge Bioinformatics training unit (Martin Hemberg and others).
 See also their GitHub [repository](https://github.com/hemberg-lab/scRNA.seq.course).
 This [course](https://broadinstitute.github.io/2020_scWorkshop/) at the Broad Institute is based on it and offers some interesting extensions (on CITE-Seq for example).